skycoin/User-Manuals/Sending and Receiving Coins Using your Skywallet.md

 **Warning - Thoroughly verify the addresses of the receiving Wallets, as entering wrong addresses could result in loss of your Coins.**

-**Step 12** - After verifying the entered data, you can proceed to enter the Change address.
-If you wish to use a Wallet from the Wallet list, you can click on the "Select" drop-down.
+**Step 12** - After verifying the entered data, you can proceed to enter the change address.
+If you wish to use a Wallet from the Wallet list for the change address, you can click on the "Select" drop-down.
 <Screenshot highlighting the change address box and showing the Wallet list by highlighting and clicking on the drop down>

 **Step 13** - In the final box named "Personal Notes", you can add a message which will appear as a remark once the transaction is completed and it appears in the transaction history.